cloudtrax/docs/captive_portal/splash_pages/external/README.md

 </html>
 ````

 Note the use of hidden fields to hold the key-value pairs that were passed to the server in the transport URL's query-string.
 These will subsequently be POSTed to the "uam_handle_form.php" code that uses the `"challenge"` to encode the password.

 <a name="userurl"></a>
 #### `'userurl'`
-If you specified a "Redirect URL" landing page in the CloudTrax Dashboard, the AP will redirect the user to the specified URL on conclusion of a successfully authenticated login.
+The AP will redirect the user to the requested URL on conclusion of a successfully authenticated login.
 In that eventuality, the role of the splash-page server is concluded, and it will *not* be called again with the query-string parameter 'res' = 'success'.
 The `'userurl'` query-string parameter contains that redirection URL.

 You might notice by the way that the `action` parameter in our login form above dictates that we're POSTing to a separate PHP script, [uam_handle_form.php](./code/php/uam_handle_form.php), as already noted.
 It's not necessary to do this, and if in fact you omit the `action` parameter, you end up with the single-file server solution shown in [splash.php](./code/php/splash.php).
 Doing it the way we're doing it here makes the code a bit easier to follow in our opinion, but you can choose either implementation on which to base your own server.